 Telstra TV 3 – What’s Included?

-Selling for a fairly chunky $216 (or $9 per month spread across 24 months), you can get the Telstra TV 2 for free if you’re willing to sign up for one of the Telstra Broadband bundles that’s already included.
+Selling for a fairly chunky $216 (or $9 per month spread across 24 months), you can get the Telstra TV 3 for free if you’re willing to sign up for one of the Telstra Broadband bundles that have the Telstra TV 3 included.
 And in line with the Telstra-centric theme, all you’ll need is a Telstra account to start using it.
 But don’t be fooled by what’s written on the box, as any Telstra account will work just fine (in other words, you can grab a $2 prepaid SIM card, register it and use that account to activate the box).

 There’s also a free to air tuner built-in and although it’s a little slow at changing channels, it does the job.
 The neat part is the way free-to-air is integrated into the interface with recommendations on what to watch, sharing space with those for Netflix, Foxtel Now and so on.

 Streaming pay TV is an easy task on this box, thanks to the pre-installed Foxtel Now app.
 Just sign up on the website, pick your packages and you’re good to go.
 Movie rentals and purchases, meanwhile, can be done from the Bigpond Movies app.